-For experienced campers, preparing for a family camping holiday is a breeze.
-Then there are the rest of us.
-If your family needs a little camping coaching here’s Out & About With Kids' starter’s guide to quality camping.
+For experienced campers, preparing a family camping holiday is child’s play.
+Then there are the others.
+If your family needs some camping coaching, then you’ve come to the right place.
+Out & About With Kids has answered the most frequently asked questions about camping to help you prepare for a quality camping trip!

 More than 500 national parks around Australia have campgrounds.
 But, if you’re a sucker for comfort, you can ditch the wilderness and head to one of the hundreds of Holidays Parks in the country.
 Holiday parks offer pools, playgrounds and other activities for kids, which can make life easier the first time around.